k2view-academy/K2View-Academy/articles/03_logical_units/09_add_table_to_a_schema.md

    **Create New Manually**

    1. Name the table and click on **Create**.
-A new empty table popup window appears.
+A new empty table pop-up window appears.

    2. Define and populate the table's columns: